The easiest way to create a URL object is from a String

 Relative URL specifications are often used within HTML files.
 For example,

-suppose you write an HTML file called JoesHomePage.html
+suppose you write an HTML file called JoesHomePage.html.

 Within this page, are links to other pages, PicturesOfMe.html

-, that are on the same machine and
+and MyKids.html, that are on the same machine and

-in the same directory as JoesHomePage.html
+in the same directory as JoesHomePage.html.
+The links to

-and MyKids.html
+PicturesOfMe.html and MyKids.html from

-could be specified just as filenames,
+JoesHomePage.html could be specified just as filenames,

 like this: